Psych Central

-Psych Central is an independent mental health information and news website.
+Psych Central is a mental health information and news website.
 Psych Central is overseen by mental health professionals who create and oversee all the content published on the site.
 The site was created in 1995.
 The site was named as one of the Internet's 50 Best Websites in 2008 by Time, and has approximately 6 million unique visitors per month.
 PsychCentral was acquired by Healthline (Red Ventures) in August 2020.
 Former attorney and author, Faye McCray was appointed Editor-In-Chief in 2021.

 Features

 Consumers are Psych Central's target audience, as the site offers informational articles about mental health, relationships, personality, and helping people better understand themselves.

 Prior to its sale to Healthline, Psych Central had over 200 blogs that are written by psychologists, psychiatrists and people with lived experience, as well as a mental health news bureau that publishes up to five stories per day.
 One of the more prominent blogs is devoted to celebrity mental health issues.